Colored or White Christmas Lights? The Great Christmas Light Controversy

 Famous Christmas Trees

-Fifty-thousand multicolored LED lights lit the 79-foot tall 2021 Rockefeller Center Christmas Tree, quite possibly the most famous Christmas tree in the world.
-However, all the other trees in the surrounding plaza were decked in white lights.
+The 2024 Rockefeller Center Christmas Tree, possibly the most famous Christmas tree in the world, contains 50,000 multicolor LED lights.
+However, all the other trees in the surrounding plaza appear to be decorated with white lights.

-The very First National Christmas Tree, erected on the White House grounds in 1923, bore 2,500 red, white and green bulbs.
-The 2021 National Christmas Tree featured red and white lights.
-Incidentally, 2022 marks the 100th lighting of the National Christmas Tree.
+The first National Christmas Tree, erected on the White House grounds in 1923, bore 2,500 red, white and green bulbs.
+The 2024 National Christmas Tree features thousands of multicolor lights.
+The lighting ceremony will be televised on Friday, December 20.

-The 41 Christmas trees and additional decorations inside the White House boast upwards of 78,750 lights.
-Judging by media photos, all interior White House Christmas lights are white.
+The 83 Christmas trees and additional decorations inside the White House boast more than 165,000 lights.
+Judging by media photos throughout the years, Christmas lights used on trees and Christmas decorations throughout the White House are consistently white.
 Well, that makes sense.

-Considering the multitude of artfully adorned trees on home décor websites, most interior designers seem to prefer white Christmas tree lights.
+Judging by the multitude of artfully adorned trees on home décor websites, most interior designers prefer white Christmas tree lights.
+Designers appreciate white lights as a backdrop, adding glimmer and shimmer but not competing with elegant decorations.

-But if you’re going for sheer impact, nothing beats colored lights.
+However, if you’re going for sheer impact, nothing beats colored lights.
+Just ask the winners of any of the Christmas light contests held around the country.
 The more blinking, pulsing, chasing, musically orchestrated lights the better.
-Just ask any of the winners of multiple Christmas light contests around the country.

 If, like ours, your debate on white vs. colored Christmas lights ends in a stalemate, consider a compromise.
 Why not borrow a beat from the White House and Rockefeller Center and incorporate both kinds of Christmas lights into your holiday decorating scheme?
 Place white lights in some areas and colored lights in others.

-When it comes right down to it, the color of your Christmas lights is a personal preference.
-Christmas decorations evoke so many emotions and memories that there really is no wrong way to decorate for the holiday.
+When it comes down to it, the color of your Christmas lights is a personal preference.
+Christmas decorations evoke so many emotions and memories that there isn't really a wrong way to decorate for the holiday.

-So go ahead – start hanging your Christmas lights.
+So go ahead – hang your Christmas lights.
 We promise not to complain about your color choice.

 Need help with decorating tips?
 Choosing the right tree?